bosh-mexico/refactor-switch-Malavika-Anil/README.md

 - Placeholder logic should be available for future integration with actual payment processing APIs.

+  ### Comments on code
+ - checkout function does both processing and output console printing → violates single responsibility.
+ - Unknown enum is unnecessary when a default: case already exists, or avoid switch and use enum unknown
+ - Tight coupling → adding a new payment mode requires changes in checkout and main.

 #### C++ Implementtaion
 ```
 #include <iostream>